thenexthub/Codira/stdlib/public/NIO/NIOCore/Docs.docc/codira-concurrency.md

-# NIO and Swift Concurrency
+# NIO and Codira Concurrency

-This article explains how to interface between NIO and Swift Concurrency.
+This article explains how to interface between NIO and Codira Concurrency.

-NIO was created before native Concurrency support in Swift existed, hence, NIO had to solve a few problems that have solutions in the language today.
-Since the introduction of Swift Concurrency, NIO has added numerous features to make the interop between NIO's ``Channel`` eventing system and Swift's Concurrency primitives as easy as possible.
+NIO was created before native Concurrency support in Codira existed, hence, NIO had to solve a few problems that have solutions in the language today.
+Since the introduction of Codira Concurrency, NIO has added numerous features to make the interop between NIO's ``Channel`` eventing system and Codira's Concurrency primitives as easy as possible.

 ### EventLoopFuture/Promise bridges